The biggest difference is "under the bonnet" in that the QC6 and QC7 garden studios comply with building regulations.

-Alex and Brian’s clever design means that our speed of installation is one of the major ways we can keep our costs low.
+Alex’s clever design means that our speed of installation is one of the major ways we can keep our costs low.

 Please do bear in mind that during the winter, the days are shorter and so the install days may extend.

 Also bear in mind that we have no control over the weather and that poor weather can upset our fitting schedule considerably, so you will have to be patient with us if this is the case.

 We aim to be as upfront as possible on pricing so yes, VAT is included.

 No, the garden studio sits on a chassis which can be adjusted to account for uneven ground, this in turn sits upon concrete feet that can sit straight on soil, grass, gravel e.t.c.

 This gives a considerable cost saving and means your garden studio can be sited on very sloping ground without an expensive, huge, concrete base.
 Concrete is one of the worst offenders for climate change, and our bases use roughly 5% of what a full concrete base would need for a room in the garden.